codenet/public-notes/col733-why-cloud.md

 Virtualization is supported by hypervisors also called virtual machine monitors (VMM).
 VMM sits between OS and the hardware.
 Operating systems fool apps into thinking that they own the hardware.
-Apps can directly manipulate (a limited set of) CPU registers and have full control over (virtual) memory address space.
+Apps can directly manipulate (a limited set of) CPU registers and have full control over (virtual address space) memory.
 Similarly, VMMs fool OS into thinking that they own the hardware.
 OS believes that it can directly manipulate all CPU registers and have full control over physical memory.
 However, of course, the VMM virtualizes the physical memory and